Wytamma/beastiary/README.md

 [![cov](https://codecov.io/gh/Wytamma/beastiary/branch/master/graph/badge.svg)](https://codecov.io/gh/Wytamma/beastiary)
 [![docs](https://github.com/Wytamma/beastiary/actions/workflows/docs.yml/badge.svg)](https://beastiary.wytamma.com/)

-This is a replacement for tracer.
-It's feature feature is the real time aspect.
-Secondly it's modern looking.
-3rd it has improved features.
+This is a real time version of tracer that can be run on remote servers (e.g. a HPC).
+Its goal is to be a beautiful and simple, yet power tool for Bayesian phylogenetics inference.

 ## CLI